Francesco-rosati/elements_of_software_security_project/README.md

 ## Functionality

-- **Automatic training**: If no model files are found, both classifiers are trained and saved.
+- **Automatic training**: If no model files are found, both classifiers are trained and the models saved.
 - **Model reuse**: If trained models exist, the user is asked whether to reuse or retrain them.
 - **Optional evaluation**: After training or detecting existing models, the user can choose to run an evaluation on realistic traffic.